 Key Factor #7 for Hannah's House Professional Supervised Visitation Services: Standardization

-Standardization is the most challenging factor to sustain.
+Standardization is the most challenging factor for the Professional Provider of Supervised Visitation to establish and sustain.
 This word typically applies to things that can be measured: weight, size, durability, strength, and quality.
-In the case of professional visitation services the measure is quality.
+In the case of professional visitation services the measure is quality and forensic accuracy.

 Quality at Hannah's House is measured in several ways:

-1 Completeness of screening, intake, orientation and legal review for each client
+1 Completeness and timliness of screening, intake, orientation and legal review for each client

 2 Accuracy of documentation in all areas

 3 Clarity of communication verbally and in writing

 4 Timeliness of interventions during visits every time it is necessary

 5 Enforcement of policies that protect clients and staff every time an infraction occurs

 6 Implementation of procedures that maintain neutrality